Here's How Your Trade Omega Healthcare Investors Inc. (OHI) Aggressively Right Now

 OHI’s Market Performance

-OHI stocks went up by 1.07% for the week, with a monthly drop of -3.36% and a quarterly performance of -9.31%, while its annual performance rate touched 5.25%.
-The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 1.99% for Omega Healthcare Investors Inc..
-The simple moving average for the period of the last 20 days is 0.63% for OHI stocks with a simple moving average of -7.35% for the last 200 days.
+OHI stocks went down by -2.67% for the week, with a monthly drop of -7.02% and a quarterly performance of -12.49%, while its annual performance rate touched -2.08%.
+The volatility ratio for the week stands at 2.18% while the volatility levels for the past 30 days are set at 2.10% for Omega Healthcare Investors Inc..
+The simple moving average for the period of the last 20 days is -2.77% for OHI stocks with a simple moving average of -11.23% for the last 200 days.

 Analysts’ Opinion of OHI

-Many brokerage firms have already submitted their reports for OHI stocks, with BofA Securities repeating the rating for OHI by listing it as a “Neutral.”
-The predicted price for OHI in the upcoming period, according to BofA Securities is $33 based on the research report published on August 26th of the current year 2021.

-CapitalOne, on the other hand, stated in their research note that they expect to see OHI reach a price target of $38.
-The rating they have provided for OHI stocks is “Equal Weight” according to the report published on August 04th, 2021.
+BofA Securities, on the other hand, stated in their research note that they expect to see OHI reach a price target of $33, previously predicting the price at $37.
+The rating they have provided for OHI stocks is “Neutral” according to the report published on August 26th, 2021.

-Mizuho gave a rating of “Neutral” to OHI, setting the target price at $39 in the report published on July 14th of the current year.
+CapitalOne gave a rating of “Equal Weight” to OHI, setting the target price at $38 in the report published on August 04th of the current year.

-During the last 5 trading sessions, OHI rose by +1.07%, which changed the moving average for the period of 200-days by -1.80% in comparison to the 20-day moving average, which settled at $33.63.
-In addition, Omega Healthcare Investors Inc. saw -6.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OHI fell by -2.67%, which changed the moving average for the period of 200-days by -10.58% in comparison to the 20-day moving average, which settled at $33.27.
+In addition, Omega Healthcare Investors Inc. saw -10.68% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading